solidx00/Visual_Word_Sense_Disambiguation/README.md

 Multilingual (Italian and Farsi): Applies translation models to evaluate cross-lingual captioning effectiveness, offering insights into the performance of captioning models across languages.

-## Dataset and Results
+## Dataset and Savings
-The dataset employed in the experiments, along with savings, is openly accessible through the following resources:
+The dataset employed in the experiments with savings, are openly accessible through the following resources:

 ### Dataset
 ```bash